 Elizabeth Beale, a non-executive and independent director of DHX Media, is an economist who has served as an advisor to senior levels of government and industry throughout her career.
 She was President and CEO of the Atlantic Provinces Economic Council from 1996 to 2015.
 Prior to this, she worked for 10 years as a Consulting Economist and was APEC’s Chief Economist from 1981 to 1986.
-She continues to contribute to public policy as an advisor to the Premier of Prince Edward Island and as a Commissioner for Canada’s Ecofiscal Commission.
+She continues to contribute to public policy as an advisor to the Premier of Prince Edward Island, as a Commissioner for Canada’s Ecofiscal Commission and as a member of the Expert Panel on Prioritizing Climate Change Risks (CCA).
 Ms. Beale was an associate fellow and lecturer in the School of Journalism at the University of King’s College from 1981 to 1991 and a governor of Dalhousie University from 2000 to 2009.
 She has a long-standing association from 1985 to 1999 as a director and chair of the Human Resource Development Association.
-She is currently a member of the National Statistics Council and a director of Wawanesa Insurance, Invest Nova Scotia and Compute Canada.
+She is currently a director of Wawanesa Insurance and Invest Nova Scotia.
 Ms. Beale was born in Edinburgh, Scotland and has lived in Halifax, Nova Scotia since 1975.
 She is a graduate of the universities of Toronto (B.A., 1973) and Dalhousie (M.A.
 Economics, 1978).

-David Colville, P.Eng., a non-executive and independent director of DHX Media, is president of DC Communications Consulting Ltd., and a former Commissioner and Vice Chairman of the Canadian Radio-Television and Telecommunications Commission (“CRTC”).
+David Colville, P.Eng., a non-executive and independent director of DHX Media, is president of DC Communications Consulting Ltd, and a former Commissioner and Vice Chairman of the Canadian Radio-Television and Telecommunications Commission (“CRTC”).
 Mr. Colville worked in the telecommunications industry from 1970 to 1980 with Bell Canada and Maritime Tel. & Tel.
 From 1980 to 1990 Mr. Colville was Senior Director Communications Policy with the Nova Scotia Dept. of Transportation and Communications.
 From 1990 to 2004, he was Commissioner and Vice Chairman (from 1995) of the CRTC, during which time he was responsible for opening the telecommunications market to competition and exempting internet programming from Broadcasting regulation.
 Mr. Colville was a founding member of both the Board of Directors of the Nova Scotia Film Development Corp. and the Nova Scotia Educational Television Service.

-Deborah Drisdell, a non-executive Director of DHX Media, is currently President of Drisdell Consulting and is a veteran of over 25 years in the Canadian film and television industry.
+Deborah Drisdell, a non-executive and independent director of DHX Media, is currently President of Drisdell Consulting and is a veteran of over 25 years in the Canadian film and television industry.
 Previously, Ms. Drisdell held the positions of Director General, Accessibility & Digital Enterprises (from 2006 to 2015) and Director, Strategic Planning & Government Relations with the National Film Board of Canada (NFB) during which time she was responsible for advancing the NFB into the digital era of content distribution with its award winning NFB.ca platform and mobile expansion.
 Prior to her engagement with the NFB Ms. Drisdell was President of Drisdell Consulting, providing strategic advice to public and private sector clients in Canada and internationally.
 She has also held various other senior positions with media organizations, including Sextant Entertainment Group and Telefilm Canada.

-D. Geoffrey Machum, Q.C., ICD.D, a non-executive director of DHX Media, is a senior partner based in the Halifax office of Stewart McKelvey, a leading Atlantic Canadian Law Firm.
-He serves as Chair of the firm's governing Partnership Board, and has served on its Human Resources and Governance Committee.
+Geoffrey Machum, Q.C., ICD.D, a non-executive and independent director of DHX Media, is a senior partner based in the Halifax office of Stewart McKelvey, a leading Atlantic Canadian Law Firm.
+He serves as Chair of the firm's governing Partnership Board, and serves on its Audit, Human Resources and Governance Committee.
 He has also served as the firm's Strategic Marketing Partner.
 He is recognized by national peer based legal publications as a leading practitioner in his chosen fields which include directors and officers liability and governance counsel.
 Mr. Machum has also served as Chair of the Halifax Port Authority, is a graduate of the Rotman School of Management’s Intensive Directors Education Program, University of Toronto, and is a member of the Institute of Corporate Directors and has also been granted the Institute of Corporate Director’s ICD.D Designation in recognition of his commitment to excellence in corporate governance.
 Mr. Machum has been involved with several community organizations including as a member of the Board of Governors of the Halifax Grammar School and as a member of the board of directors of Symphony Nova Scotia where he was also chair of the Governance Committee.

-Jonathan Whitcher, a non-executive director of DHX Media, has been with Fine Capital since inception in 2004 and currently serves as Chief Investment Officer.
+Jonathan Whitcher, a non-executive and independent director of DHX Media, has been with Fine Capital since inception in 2004 and currently serves as Chief Investment Officer.
 Fine Capital is a New York-based fund, predominantly managing U.S. equity assets for endowments and foundations.
 Fine Capital adheres to a strict value investing style with a focus on out-of-favor companies that exhibit a large disparity between their market value and their intrinsic value.
 Fine Capital looks for companies that have a path to significantly improved earnings and cash flow.
 Before joining Fine Capital, Mr. Whitcher was an Equity Research Analyst at Citigroup Asset Management.
 He received a B.A. in Economics from Northwestern University.